cho6019/cho6019.github.io/src/index.md

     type: secondary

 features:
-- title: team TIGER
+- title: Cho Min Kyu
-  details: Cashmallow Development Team.
-A person-centered devops-friendly software developer organization that makes and operates more than customers want one step faster than the market.
+  details: "I was born in 2000 and am a male residing in South Korea.
+I am someone who is learning step by step to become a data engineer, striving to gain practical and diverse experiences"
-- title: cashmallow
+- title: MJ University
-  details: troublesome currency exchange that had to do before departue. start a reliable trip by using Cashmallow exchange service.
+  details: I majored in Data Technology at Myongji University, a four-year university
-- title: mallowLINK
+- title: Team YB
-  details: Traveler's Exchange System Using Overseas Remittance, Network Solution for Financial Institutions
+  details: I am currently part of a team in a learning program.
+Let's work together to create something amazing, starting from the basics

-footer: THE TIGER@cashmallow who has returned the favor.
-2016.
+footer: "Cho, The Beginning of Records.
+2025"
 ---